NURTW wants FG to revive moribund tyre companies - Nigeria Today

 Alhaji lssa Ore, the chairman of the National Union of Road Transport Workers (NURTW), Kwara branch, on Monday appealed to the Federal Government to revive the moribund tyre manufacturing companies in the country.

-Ore said in Ilorin that this would curb the importers of tyres from importing fairly-used ones.
+Ore told the Newsmen in Ilorin that this would curb the importers of tyres from importing fairly-used ones.

 He also said that it would reduce the rate of motor accidents on the country’s highways.